-The CleverHiker team has tested over 30 pairs of different shorts across 5,000 miles of trails all over the world, and we’ve learned what makes a pair stand out.
-Whether your top priorities are a low price, breathable and lightweight fabric, unique style, or inclusive sizing, you’ll find your new favorite pair of hiking shorts below.
+The CleverHiker team has tested over 40 pairs of different shorts across 6,000 miles of trails all over the world, and we are confident you’ll find your new favorite pair of hiking shorts below.

 Quick Picks for Men’s Hiking Shorts

-Check out this quick list of the best backpacking stoves if you’re in a hurry, or continue scrolling to see our full list of favorites with in-depth reviews.
+Check out this quick list of the best hiking shorts for men if you’re in a hurry, or continue scrolling to see our full list of favorites with in-depth reviews.

 What’s new